-There are lots of different settings in which you can get good coaching and it really makes a difference.
+There are lots of different settings in which you can get good coaching, and it makes a difference.
 I have done a fair amount of indoor cycling in studios where the coaches have been fine.
-But working out on the Peloton with instructors who are top notch – both as athletes and coaches – is a whole new ball game.
-If you have not been actively exercising throughout your life, proper instruction is even more important.
+But working out on the Peloton with top-notch instructors – both as athletes and coaches – is a whole new ball game.
+If you have not been actively exercising throughout your life, proper instruction is even more critical.

 Whatever you do, keep at it.

 “Consistency is key,” is a favorite quote from Matt Wilpers, a world-class Peloton Instructor.
 Don’t get discouraged by a setback or a poor performance.
 Not every day is a great day.
 The fact that you’re doing something is more important than any particular performance or workout.
 As Christine D’Ercole, a world-class cyclist and Peloton instructor, says, “The fact that you are on the leader board is more important than where you are on the leader board.”
 Fitness is not a sprint; it’s a life-long habit.
 Perhaps one of the best ways to make this happen is to follow another piece of advice from Matt, “Train hard, train smart, and always have fun!”

 Now that we’re all motivated, be sure to be on the lookout for Part 2 of my Wellness Series: How to get started.